 Conclusion

-In summary, Hong Kong is clearly one of the most expensive places to reside in Asia and, indeed, the world.
+In summary, Hong Kong is one of the most expensive places to reside in Asia and, indeed, the world.
 Rent is the primary reason why life in Hong Kong can be expensive.
 Due to the low number of rental houses in the area, the housing prices are relatively high.
 Furthermore, Hong Kong is one of the areas with the highest costs of living in the world.
 Unfortunately, the high cost of living in Hong Kong is not reflective of the living standards as most local people cannot afford comfortable houses due to their higher prices; the majority of the people are middle-class with some people living below the poverty level.
-Nonetheless, expats will find Hong Kong a good place to live due to the high number of available entertainment options, the calmness of the area, and general tranquility in the country.
+Nonetheless, ex-pats will find Hong Kong a good place to live due to the high number of available entertainment options, the calmness of the area, and the general tranquillity in the country.

 Share This Story, Choose Your Platform!